Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Main results: policies and optimality guarantees

 The ID policy again has an $O(1/\sqrt{N})$ optimality gap, as stated in \Cref{thm:id-policy} below; the proof of \Cref{thm:id-policy} is provided in Section~\ref{sec:proof-id-policy}.

 \begin{theorem}[Optimality gap of ID policy] Consider an $N$-armed restless bandit problem with the single-armed MDP $(\sspa, \aspa, P, r)$ and budget $\alpha N$ for $0< \alpha < 1$.
 Assume that the optimal single-armed policy induces an aperiodic unichain (\Cref{assump:aperiodic-unichain}).
 Let $\pi$ be the ID policy (\Cref{alg:id}).
-The optimality gap of $\pi$ is bounded as
+Then for all $N$ and initial state vector $\veS_0$, the optimality gap of $\pi$ is bounded as

 where $\constid$ is a constant depending on $\rmax$, $|\sspa|$, $\rhoBudget \triangleq \min\{\alpha, 1-\alpha\}$, and $P_{\pibs}$; the explicit expression of $\constid$ is given in the proof. \end{theorem}